 contacts you directly for purposes of giving a statement or signing an

 authorization to release medical information , respectfully decline to

-by and through your attorneys in the future.
+through your attorneys in the future.

 - If you have gone to an emergency room, contact your family physician or